 We missed experiencing Fred & Jenny Aldred's train room for the past two years.
 Please enjoy the pictures and videos as you relive some of the earlier years.

-For many people their Christmas decorating is not complete until they have set up a model train and tracks beneath the Christmas tree.
-Some people add miniature farm buildings, animals and entire villages to the display beneath their tree.
-No one knows for certain when the pastime began of putting a train set under Christmas trees, although some people suggest that it’s tied to the introduction of electric toy trains by Lionel in the early 1900s.
-But perhaps the toy train display can be traced to the centuries older tradition of placing a Nativity scene and a Putz – a miniature village surrounded by a fence – beneath the tree.
+For many people, their Christmas decorating is not complete until they have set up a model train and tracks beneath the Christmas tree.
+Some people add miniature farm buildings, animals and entire villages to the display.
+No one knows for certain when this pastime began, although some people suggest that it’s tied to the introduction of electric toy trains by Lionel in the early 1900s.
+But perhaps the toy train display can be traced to the centuries-older tradition of placing a nativity scene and a Putz – a miniature village surrounded by a fence – beneath the tree.

 Putz were often elaborate displays, sometimes filling entire rooms, with miniature buildings, figures of animals and people, artificial trees, recreated mountains and lakes, and much more.
 The tradition of creating a Putz began in central Europe, and was brought to North America by the Moravians in the 1700s.

 Are you a collector of model trains, or would you like to start collecting them?
 Ask your local library to borrow:

 Lionel Trains: A Pictorial History of Trains and Their Collectors, published by Turner Publishing Company in 2004.